HerXayah/Minecraft-Regedits-Leak/README.md

 # Disclaimer
 Im not responsible for any damage that your pc has after using these files/tweaks.
 You use them on your own caution.
-Please do a registry backup before using
+Please do a registry backup before using.

 # Introduction
 Hey im Akira and i collected the .reg and .bat files you can see above.